JackFurby/explainable-concept-bottleneck-models/README.md

                         Max number of samples to generate results for per class in the dataset.
 Default: 10 --dataset_split {test,val,train}
                         The dataset split to enumerate.
-Default test
+Default test --use_cpu             Only use the system CPU, even if CUDA is available
 ```

 Generate composite LRP saliency maps for input to concept vector